yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

 These are manually made clusters.
 But you get the idea.
 Certainly, some framework could jump between two different clusters.
 So this is something to remember.
+But as always, the order of magnitude is certainly mostly right.

 # Expressiveness